-If you find a bowl of chicken soup to be one of the most soothing and comforting dishes ever invented, give this chicken vegetable egg soup a try.
+If you find a bowl of soup one of the most soothing and comforting dishes ever invented, give this chicken egg soup a try!
 You’ll be hooked!

-We love soup, especially chicken soup.
+We love soup, especially chicken soup!
 They’re not only mouth watering but healthy, easy to make and nourishing too.
-I experimented with various combinations and I find that chicken, vegetables and egg make one of the most delicious combinations so I made an egg soup using all these yummy ingredients, but using whole eggs!
+After years of experimenting with tons of combinations, I concluded that chicken, vegetables and egg make one of the most delicious combinations so I made an egg soup using all these yummy ingredients, but using whole eggs!

-My daughter on the other hand is a very picky eater and even if today she really loves a certain dish, tomorrow she’ll simply loathe it.
+My daughter on the other hand is a very picky eater and even if one day she really loves a certain dish, she’ll simply loathe it the next day.
 But luckily for us she always, unconditionally loves eggs!
 So if I want her to eat about any dish I make, I’ll just add some eggs, make sure they’re pretty visible and then she’s all game.
 So I decided to add some whole eggs to this egg soup recipe with chicken and I decided to use whole eggs instead of egg drop.
 It turned out to be an excellent idea as she’s asked for a second bowl!
 How cool is that?

-This chicken vegetable egg soup is a great tasting, easy to make soup.
-It’s not anything fancy, but I can’t seem to get enough of this soup.
-It consists of flavorful vegetables, herbs, whole eggs and chicken.
-This is a great way to use chicken parts you don’t normally use in your every day recipes, like chicken backs or wings.
+This egg soup is a great tasting, easy to make soup and while it’s not a fancy dish, I just can’t seem to get enough of this soup.
+Full of flavorful vegetables, herbs, whole eggs and chicken, this egg soup is a great way to use chicken parts you don’t normally use in many recipes, like chicken backs or wings.

 This delicious soup is as cozy as a pair of fuzzy slippers!
-And you’ll want to make it any season, as often as possible.
-It’s light, flavorful, fulfilling and healthy so what’s not to love about this chicken egg soup?
+And you’ll want to make it in any season, as often as possible.
+Because it’s light, flavorful, filling and healthy, so what’s not to love about this chicken egg soup?
 What makes this particular soup so great?
 It’s not the whole eggs as you might think, but the fresh vegetables, the herbs and the great quality, organic chicken we used.
-It’s always a winning formula!
+Always a winner!

 If you like to add a bit of spiciness to your egg soup you can always add some fresh chopped jalapenos as I do.
 Wanna make it even more interesting?
-Serve with a dollop of Greek yogurt or sour cream and some freshly squeezed lemon juice.
+Serve it with a dollop of Greek yogurt or sour cream and some freshly squeezed lemon juice.
 Lip smacking dish!
 Here’s how to make egg soup!

-- 1 kg = 2 lbs chicken parts (your choice; I used backs, wings and legs)
+- 2 lbs chicken parts (your choice; I used backs, wings and legs)

 - 2 small potatoes, peeled